ShubhangiChaudhary/FanPage.github.io/README.md

 # ShubhangiChaudhary.github.io
-This is for college use.
+This is my college project.